libp2p/specs/simple-request-response/README.md

 Each request and response should happen in a single stream.
 There MUST NOT be pipelining.
 After sending a request, the client SHOULD close its write side (signalling EOF to the peer).
 After handling the response, the client SHOULD close the stream.
-After sending the response the server SHOULD close its write side (signalling EOF to the peer).
+After sending the response the server SHOULD close the stream side (signalling EOF to the peer as well as signalling no future writes will be accepted.).

 ## How to run on top of an HTTP transport